Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Toledo and its opponents have gone over the current 56.5-point total in four of 10 games (40%) this season.
+- Toledo and its opponents have combined to score more than 57.5 points in four of 10 games this season.

-- Akron has combined with its opponents to score more than 56.5 points in four of 11 games this season.
+- Akron and its opponents have combined to score more than 57.5 points in four of 11 games this season.

-- The two teams combine to score 53.2 points per game, 3.3 less than the over/under in this contest.
+- Saturday's over/under is 4.3 points higher than the combined 53.2 PPG average of the two teams.

-- This contest's total is 3.7 points fewer than the 60.2 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 60.2 points per game, 2.7 more than this contest's over/under.

-- Rockets games have an average total of 54.8 points this season, 1.7 fewer than Saturday's over/under.
+- The average total in Rockets games this season is 54.8, 2.7 points fewer than Saturday's over/under of 57.5 .

-- In 2021, games involving the Zips have averaged a total of 57.0 points, 0.5 more than the set over/under in this contest.
+- In 2021, games involving the Zips have averaged a total of 57.0 points, 0.5 fewer than this game's set over/under.

 Toledo Stats and Trends

-- Toledo has six wins against the spread in 11 games this year.
+- Toledo has played 11 games, with six wins against the spread.

-- Toledo's games this year have hit the over on four of 10 set point totals (40%).
+- Toledo's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- When Toledo puts up more than 38.6 points, it is 2-1 against the spread and 3-1 overall.
+- Toledo is 2-1 against the spread and 3-1 overall this season when the team notches more than 38.6 points.

 - The Rockets have turned the ball over five times this season, six fewer than the Zips have forced (11).